chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > I cannot stress how important code/API examples are.
 I hate having to read though someone else's code in order to figure out how to use it.

 - Providing working examples of code that show how to properly use some subset of an API is better than making someone read through that API and figure out how to piece them together.
-(In some cases, this is not necessarliy true for PS because the type signatures are designed so that two functions together)
+(In some cases, this is not necessarliy true for PS because the type signatures are designed so that two functions work together)

 ### Comment